 - Bones store essential minerals like calcium, phosphorus and magnesium.
 In fact bones contain roughly 99% of the calcium and 85% of the phosphorus that is stored in your body.
 Other minerals stored in our bones include magnesium and fluoride

 Bones are continuously changing throughout the course of our lives.
 The human body has 206 bones, with the smallest bone being the stapes, located in the inner ear.
 The longest bone in the body is the femur that runs from the hip bone to the knee bone.

 Babies are born with 300 bones which then fuse together as they grow.
-Your body is constantly making new bone and breaking old bone down.
-When we are young, mostly in our childhood, adolescence, and young adulthood, our bodies make bones faster than it breaks down.
+Your body is constantly making new bone and breaking down old bone.
+When we are young, mostly in our childhood, adolescence, and young adulthood, our bodies make bones faster than they break them down.
 We hit our peak bone mass around age 30, at which point the bones start breaking down faster than new bones are made.
 As this happens, bones become less dense and more brittle with age.

 What is Osteoporosis?

-This condition of losing bone and breaking down faster than it’s rebuilding is called osteoporosis.
-This is a common condition with an estimated 54 million Americans either diagnosed with the condition or having low enough bone density to be at risk for developing osteoporosis.
+This condition of losing bone and breaking it down faster than it rebuilds is called osteoporosis.
+This is a common condition with an estimated 54 million Americans either diagnosed with the condition or having low enough bone density to be at risk for developing it.

 Osteoporosis is responsible for an estimated two million broken bones each year.
-Other causes of broken bones have to do with dangerous sports such as bull riding, horseback riding, cheerleading, gymnastics, football, and other sports.
+Other causes of broken bones have to do with dangerous sports such as bull riding, horseback riding, cheerleading, gymnastics, football, and other high-impact activities.